 - Flexible: modular design and custom-built units to match the steam pressures and layout of the client’s process.
 Customisation includes everything from the layout of the air heater to the materials used in construction.
 Simplicity of design allows modules to be easily removed, inspected, maintained and replaced.
 They can be designed and built to a range of international standards and codes.

-- Robust: ideal for extreme environments: high efficiency Elfin plate fin technology can be used in temperatures up to 400oC and in highly corrosive environments.
+- Robust: ideal for extreme environments.
+Highly efficient, Elfin plate fin technology can be used in temperatures up to 400oC and in highly corrosive environments.
 The Elfin fin design helps to manage thermal stresses experienced in steam air heaters.

-- Improved productivity and efficiency: huge savings on steam consumption; reduced warm-up times bring processes online more quickly and helping to reduce downtime.
+- Improved productivity and efficiency: huge savings on steam consumption; reduced warm-up times bring processes online more quickly and help to reduce downtime.

 - Long lasting and reliable: stainless steel Elfin tubes and headers for long life, able to cope with shock loading and thermal expansion due to a ‘U’ bend construction complemented by fin design.

 Steam is used as a fast and efficient way to heat materials, especially air and liquids.
 The temperatures and stresses involved in industrial processes can be extreme, but at the same time need to be managed carefully.
 Reliability and durability are essential, especially where foodstuffs, pharmaceuticals or expensive industrial products and processes are involved.

 Steam heaters typically consist of a row of tubes in a casing or duct.
 Steam is passed through the tubes.
 Any air or gas passed over the tubes is heated.
 The condensing steam transfers heat more effectively than gases, so fins are fitted to the tubes to correct the imbalance and improve the heat transfer to the air or gas.